 Twin or double loft room (the white room) with access to a bathroom below: £730 per student (course and accommodation). or if two students are sharing £680 each.
 Accommodation for a non-course participant: £350.

 It is possible for partners of students booking a double room to come for a holiday only with full board and lodging.

 We ask guests to use only environmentally friendly products.

 Further information or if you wish to book, please contact Sylph Baier at firstname.lastname@example.org

 Move to France

-I recently moved to France from Brighton, UK, to a 17th century mill near Bergerac where I am developing new work and offering weekly residential pottery courses.
+Sylph Baier recently moved from Brighton, UK, to a 17th century mill near Bergerac, France, where she is developing new work and offering weekly residential pottery courses.

 She is a selected member of the Craft Potters Association and has exhibited her ceramics in galleries and crafts fairs throughout the UK and abroad.

 She has undertaken numerous private commissions and commissions from public and commercial organisations such as Hove Museum, Shine Film productions, Neals Yard Remedies and Campbell Soups.